This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 External Program Reviews

-(194) The Academic Senate and the University's quality enhancement framework require that every program in the University is externally reviewed in a seven-year period.
-The cycle of external program reviews is approved by Academic Senate and available from the Secretary to the Program and Course Approval Committee.
+(216) The Academic Senate and the University's quality enhancement framework require that every program in the University is externally reviewed in a seven-year period.
+The cycle of external program reviews is approved by Academic Senate and is available from the Secretary to the PCAC.

 - each external program review addresses the External Program Review Generic Terms of Reference which may be extended to include other foci relating to the program(s) under review;

-- the external program reviews process be transparent and clearly documented;
+- the external program review process be transparent and clearly documented;

 - where programs are offered in more than one location (including onshore and offshore) a single external program review is undertaken.
 This single review will consider the comparability of quality and learning experiences;